element-hq/compound-android/README.md

 All tokens can be accessed through the `ElementTheme` object, which contains the following properties:

 * `ElementTheme.materialColors`: contains all Material color tokens.
 In Figma, they're prefixed with `M3/`.
 It's an alias to `MaterialTheme.colorScheme`.
+This should not be used, prefer using `ElementTheme.colors` instead.
 * `ElementTheme.colors`: contains all Compound semantic color tokens.
 In Figma, they're prefixed with either `Light/` or `Dark/`.
 * `ElementTheme.typography`: contains the Compound `TypographyTokens` values.
 In Figma, they're prefixed with `Android/font/`.